6 Tips on How to Pack for a Family Vacation

 • 1 hat (if absolutely necessary)

-If you are going for longer (as I am), and you have a washing machine and dryer on hand (as we will), you can travel with less.
+If you are going for longer, and you have a washing machine and dryer on hand, you can travel with less.
 Stop shaking your head.
 Yes, you can!

 Wash everything every other day and re-wear clothes.
 It’s that simple.
 You’ll be patting yourself on the back for being so incredibly efficient.
 And as a bonus, you’ll have valuable real estate left in your suitcase for those inevitable purchases you make on your trip.